See the World Global Perspective

 The Schreyer Honors College's signature international programs are even older than the Honors College itself.
 Our London Study Tour started way back in 1984, under Penn State's University Scholars Program.
 Today, we offer semester, summer, and short-term programs that have one thing in common — they provide the same level of honors enrichment that Scholars expect from honors courses.

-The London Study Tour embarks on its thirty-sixth year!
+The London Study Tour embarks on its 37th year!
 Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 490H.

 Theatre-going forms the heart of the LST and of its academic identity.
 London is the outstanding theatre city of the English-speaking world, offering consistently superb choices in classic plays, contemporary and avant-garde theatre, musical theatre, opera and dance.
 Students will see a minimum of twelve theatre and dance performances: some will be purchased in advance by the instructor, and others will be selected by participants from a wide range of choices.
 As a complement to the theatre core, the LST's faculty leaders will provide students with an orientation to London and its history, culture and sights.
-The new and extended program will include more extensive travel beyond London.
+The extended program will include a one-week program in Dublin, Ireland.

 Once in London, prior personal research on specific diversity issues will act as a foundation for personal observations of both a culture in practice and the practice of theatre within a culture.
 The personal observations will be applied to journal work and post-performance discussions.
 Ongoing observations will be shared in informal settings over the two-week course, and an assessment of individual explorations will be based upon a journal, the post-show discussions, and the seminar paper.

 Students accepted for the LST will be enrolled for 3 credits of Theatre 490H in the summer.